tdaff/automation/options.rst

   Default: gulp

-  Method to use to do force field optimisations. [str]
+  Method to use to do force field optimisations. [str] {gulp, gromcas}

 .. envvar:: find_maxima